valsamovich/cs.github.io/docs/tutorials/database.md

 - Null Status: NoT NULL or NULL
 - Default Values, value that the DBMS automatically supplies when a new row is created
 - Data Constraints The data values in some columns may be subject to restrictions on the values that can exist in those columns.

+**Denormalization** makes sense if the benefit of not normalizing outweighs the possible problems that could be caused by such modifications.

+**Weak entities** are represented by a table.
+ID-dependent entities must include the key columns of the tables on which they depend, as well as of the identifiers of the entities themselves.
+Non–ID-dependent entities must have their existence dependence recorded as business rules.

+**Supertypes** and **subtypes** are each represented by separate tables.
+The identifier of the supertype entity becomes the primary key of the supertype table, and the identifiers of the subtype entities become the primary keys of the subtype tables.
+The primary key of each subtype is also the same primary key that is used for the supertype, and the primary key of each subtype serves as a foreign key that links the subtype back to the supertype.

+The **E-R model** has three types of binary relationships: **1:1, 1:N, and N:M**.
+To represent a 1:1 relationship, you place the key of one table into the other table.
+To implement the 1:1 relationship, the specified foreign key must be constrained as UNIQUE.
+To represent a 1:N relationship, you place the key of the parent table in the child table.
+Finally, to represent an M:N relationship, you create an intersection table that contains the keys of the other two tables.

+**Recursive relationships** are relationships in which the participants in the relationship arise from the same entity class.
+The three types of recursive relationships are 1:1, 1:N, and N:M. These types of relationships are represented in the same way as are their equivalent nonrecursive relationships.
+For 1:1 and 1:N relationships, you add a foreign key to the relation that represents the entity.
+For an N:M recursion, you create an intersection table that represents the M:N relationship.

 ## Glossary